Unlocking [CLS] Features for Continual Post-Training: Experiments

-\paragraph{Comparison Methods.} We select state-of-the-art PTM-based CIL methods for comparison, including SimpleCIL~\cite{simplecil_aper}, L2P~\cite{l2p}, DualPrompt~\cite{dualprompt}, CODA-Prompt~\cite{codaprompt}, APER~\cite{simplecil_aper}, EASE~\cite{ease} and MOS~\cite{mos}.
-We also include one lower-bound and one upper-bound reference point: 'Finetune' sequentially fine-tunes the PTM; and 'joint' trains the model with all classes at the same time.
-All methods are implemented using the same PTM for consistency.
+\paragraph{Comparison Methods.} We select state-of-the-art continual post-training methods for comparison: SimpleCIL~\cite{simplecil_aper}, RanPAC~\cite{ranpac}, L2P~\cite{l2p}, DualPrompt~\cite{dualprompt}, CODAPrompt~\cite{codaprompt}, HiDePrompt~\cite{hideprompt}, APER~\cite{simplecil_aper}, EASE~\cite{ease} and MOS~\cite{mos}.
+All of them work under the FM-based replay-free CIL setting, \textit{except HiDePrompt and MOS which generate pseudo-replay from class statistics for classifier alignment}.
+We also include one lower-bound and one upper-bound reference point: ‘Finetune' sequentially fine-tunes the FM; and ‘joint' trains the model with all classes at the same time.
+All methods are implemented using the same FM.

-\paragraph{Evaluation Metrics.} We compare the methods based on the accuracy over all stages obtained after last stage and the accuracy across all stages.
-Formally, building on~\cite{icarl}, we denote the Top-1 accuracy after the $b$-th stage as $\mathcal{A}_b$ and use $\mathcal{A}_B$ to represent the performance after the final stage.
-The average performance across all incremental stages then measured by $\bar{\mathcal{A}} = \frac{1}{B} \sum_{b=1}^B\mathcal{A}_b$.
+\paragraph{Evaluation Metrics.} We compare the methods with well-recognized continual learning metrics which are based on the accuracy over all stages obtained after last stage, and the accuracy across all stages~\cite{icarl}.
+We denote the Top-1 accuracy after the $t$-th stage as $\mathcal{A}_t$ and use $\mathcal{A}_T$ to represent the performance after the final stage.
+The average performance across all incremental stages is then measured by $\bar{\mathcal{A}} = \frac{1}{T} \sum_{t=1}^T\mathcal{A}_t$.

-\paragraph{Implementation Details.} We conduct our experiments on an NVIDIA A100, and reproduce the compared methods using PyTorch~\cite{pytorch} and Pilot~\cite{pilot}.
-Consistent with~\cite{simplecil_aper, ease, mos}, we utilize two representative pre-trained models: ViT-B/16-IN21K and ViT-B/16-IN1K.
+\paragraph{Implementation Details.} We conduct experiments on an NVIDIA A100, and reproduce the compared methods using PyTorch~\cite{pytorch} and Pilot~\cite{pilot}.
+Consistent with~\cite{simplecil_aper, ease, mos}, we utilize two representative FMs: ViT-B/16-IN21K and ViT-B/16-IN1K.
 Both models are pre-trained on ImageNet21K, with the latter further fine-tuned on ImageNet1K.
-For TOSCA, we train the model using the SGD optimizer with a batch size of $48$ over $20$ epochs.
-The learning rate starts at $0.025$ and follows a cosine annealing schedule.
-The projection dimension $r$ is set to 48 and the $\ell_1$ contribution $\lambda$ is set to $0.0005$.
+For TOSCA, we train the model with SGD using a batch size of $48$ over $20$ epochs.
+The learning rate follows cosine annealing schedule, starting at $2.5e^{-2}$.
+The projection dimension $r$ is set to 48 and the $\ell_1$ contribution $\lambda$ is set to $5e^{-4}$.
 We perform multiple runs with five different random seeds and report mean and standard deviation for each method.

-\subsection{State-of-the-art Comparison}
+\subsection{State-of-the-Art Comparison}